Pavankunchala/Work-Showcase/README.md

  In this repo I share the demos of the projects I have worked on so far.
  My tech stack include **Deep Learning, Computer Vision and VR**

+ I will be updating this repo as I proceed to learn and discover new technology

- I have mostly used **Streamlit** for creating the UI for my projects
+ I have mostly used **Streamlit** for creating the UI for my **deep learning projects**

  You can install **Streamlit** using pip
  ```
  pip install --upgrade streamlit